Program guide

 SC Mortgage Tax Credit Program

-Repayment: The official page describes a federal tax credit, not a repayable loan.
-Eligible homeowners claim the credit when filing federal taxes, subject to federal tax rules and continued owner use of the home as a primary residence.
+Repayment: The MCC is a federal tax credit rather than a repayable loan.
+Eligible homeowners claim the credit when filing federal taxes, subject to continued owner-occupancy of the home as a primary residence and federal tax rules.
+Current program materials also warn that federal recapture-tax rules may apply if the home is sold within the federal recapture window.

 Risk checks preview